The global leader in research and development of virosome based vaccines.

 Proven safety and tolerability

 The safety and tolerability of influenza virosomes have already been proven.
-The vaccines Inflexal® for influenza and Epaxal® for Hepatitis A from Crucell (J&J) are approved products on the market both using virosomes from influenza as a delivery platform.
+The vaccines Inflexal® for influenza and Epaxal® for Hepatitis A from Crucell (J&J) were approved products on the market both using virosomes from influenza as a delivery platform and have been delivered to millions of children, adults and immune compromised people.